5.4 Young people's participation in policy-making

 - the Ministry of Social Affairs: responsible for labor market policy, but also for social protection and services including child and family policy

-- Education and Youth Board, a governmental institution responsible for implementation of education and youth policy.
+- Education and Youth Board, is a governmental institution responsible for the implementation of education and youth policy.

 - Estonian Association of Youth Centres, implementing youth work in youth centers;

-There are some specific mechanisms of data collection and monitoring of youth consultation, e.g. Structural Dialogue, Ombudsman for Children reviews the youth rights, youth monitor, etc. However, there is no specific data collection system on the level of youth participation.
+There are some specific mechanisms of data collection and monitoring of youth consultation, e.g. Structural Dialogue, Ombudsman for Children reviews of the youth rights, youth monitor, National Electoral Commette, etc. There is no specific data collection system on the level of youth participation, but different actors collect information actively including Universities and Electoral Committee.

 Participation of young people in decision-making has two main outcomes: